Diana Davies (athlete)

-Career
+Biography

-As a 17-year-old, Diana Elliott finished second at the 1978 AAA Championships with 1.76 metres.
-She would also be runner-up at the 1980 AAAs Indoors and the 1981 AAAs Outdoors.
+As a 17-year-old, Elliott finished second behind Carol Mathers in the high jump event at the 1978 WAAA Championships with a jump of 1.76 metres.
+Elliott would also be runner-up at the 1980 AAAs Indoors and the 1981 AAAs Outdoors.

 Her breakthrough year came in 1982 when she broke the UK records, both indoors and outdoors.
 Indoors she broke Ann-Marie Cording's record of 1.91 m with a clearance of 1.94 to finish fifth at the European Indoor Championships in Milan.
 She then set a new outdoor mark of 1.95 m in Oslo, to add one centimetre to Louise Miller's previous record.
 The indoor record would survive for 15 years.
 Debbie Marti (1991) and Jo Jennings (1993) both equalled it, before Marti cleared 1.95 in 1997.
 This remained the record until Katarina Johnson-Thompson cleared 1.96 m in 2014.
 The outdoor record stood for 32 years.
 It was equalled by both Susan Jones (2001) and Jessica Ennis (2007), before Isobel Pooley broke it with a clearance of 1.96 m in August 2014.
-She represented England in the high jump event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+She represented England in the high jump event, at the 1982 Commonwealth Games in Brisbane, Australia.

-She won her first national titles in 1984, winning all three, AAAs Indoor, UK Championship and AAAs Outdoor.
+Elliott finally became the British high jump champion after winning the British WAAA Championships title at the 1984 WAAA Championships.
+In the same year, she also won the AAAs Indoor and UK Championship.
 At her first Olympic Games in Los Angeles, she cleared 1.90 in the qualification round, before finishing equal ninth in the final with 1.88.